nasirnjs/aws/aws-mongodb-documentdb.md

 `ssh -i "nasir-dekstop-ohia.pem" -L 27017:docdb-2025-01-24-19-30-29.cluster-cryusegsgush.us-east-2.docdb.amazonaws.com:27017 ubuntu@ec2-3-14-142-76.us-east-2.compute.amazonaws.com -N`

+**Explanation**

+- `ssh`: Initiates an SSH connection.
+- `-i "nasir-desktop-ohia.pem"`: Specifies the private key file (nasir-dekstop-ohia.pem).
+- `-L 27017:docdb-2025-01-24-19-30-29.cluster-cryusegsgush.us-east-2.docdb.amazonaws.com:27017`: Local port 27017 is forwarded to port 27017 on the Amazon DocumentDB cluster end point `docdb-2025-01-24-19-30-29.cluster-cryusegsgush.us-east-2.docdb.amazonaws.com`
+- `ubuntu@ec2-3-14-142-76.us-east-2.compute.amazonaws.com`: Specifies the bastion host and the ubuntu user for the connection.
+- `-N`: Instructs SSH not to execute remote commands; the session is used solely for port forwarding.

 **Note: Keep the tunnel open; do not close console.
 Open a new console to continue working.**

-Steps 7: To connect to your Amazon DocumentDB cluster from your Local machine
+## Steps 7: To connect to your Amazon DocumentDB cluster from your Local machine

 `mongosh --tlsAllowInvalidHostnames --tls --tlsCAFile global-bundle.pem --username root --password pATXXYYZZmRl  mongosh --retryWrites=false`